 - Listen carefully and actively to the child.
 You don't need to ask any questions. - Do not investigate.
-If you need to clarify what is being said and whether the child is at risk, ask open questions. - Don't ask 'why?' as this can imply quilt / responsibility on the child. - Reassure the child that they have done the right thing in talking to you. - Never promise to keep a secret or confidentiality.
+If you need to clarify what is being said and whether the child is at risk, use the restorative questions which are provided on all staff lanyards. - Don't ask 'why?' as this can imply guilt / responsibility on the child. - Reassure the child that they have done the right thing in talking to you. - Never promise to keep a secret or confidentiality.
 Make sure the child understands what will happen next with their information. - Record factually what the child told you or what you have observed as soon as possible.
 Include behaviour and words used by the child.
 Failure to accurately record information or writing down your 'interpretation' of the child's account may impact future legal processes. - If you have seen bruising, marks or an injury, use a body map to record details, include any of the comments made by the child/young person about the injury in you record of disclosure. - Report to the DSL quickly, it is important not to ask the child to retell their story but do not ask the child to repeat what they have told you to another staff member.